dario-marvin/MachineLearningDigits/README.md

 ## Methodology
 ### Document creation
 To create our dataset we generated a random sequence of 4290 single digits, which can be observed in the file [`sequence.dat`](https://github.com/dario-marvin/MachineLearningDigits/blob/master/sequence.dat).
-A PDF file containing this sequence was then generated using LaTeX and the resulting file was printed in draft quality, scanned at lowest quality setting (75 dpi) and finally saved as a PNG image.
+A PDF file containing this sequence was then compiled using LaTeX and the resulting file was printed in draft quality, scanned at lowest quality setting (75 dpi) and finally saved as a PNG image.
-In the next images you can see part of the resulting PNG image, and a detail of the upper left corner.
+In the next figures you can see the upper part of the resulting PNG, and a detail of the upper left corner.

 <p align="center">
   <img src="https://github.com/dario-marvin/MachineLearningDigits/blob/master/page1_ex.png">